 This Cultural Detective explores the complexities of African American culture, and examines the values and communication styles of this community in an effort to bridge cultural gaps and support more inclusive groups, communities, and workplaces.

-- Assessing Training Needs:
+- Assessing Technology Needs:

 Jamal Green has been asked to conduct a company-wide assessment of IT needs, and encounters some resistance from long-time staff members.

 - Blame and Shame: